 Ashcroft is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the Senate in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).
-Ashcroft is shown as a purple triangle. (analysis methodology)

 Ashcroft was the primary sponsor of 2 bills that were enacted:

 - S. 1638 (106th): A bill to amend the Omnibus Crime Control and Safe Streets Act of 1968 to extend the retroactive eligibility dates for financial assistance for higher education for …